dimanche 19 février 2012

 How to Make a Monster PC

-With that in mind I was thinking about some of the allied monsters who players might want to bring on an adventure.
-These are usually handled by creating a new Race and/or Class… but why not just use the easier and more obvious solution: just play the monster from the monster section.
+Allied monsters who players might want to bring on an adventure are usually handled by creating a new Race and/or Class… but why not just use the easier and more obvious solution: just play the monster from the monster section.
 Here's how it works...

 A monster in B/X D&D is equivalent to a character of the same level as it has hit dice.
 A monster counts as 1 level higher for each asterisk it has for special abilities.
 So a Centaur (HD: 4) is equal to a 4th level character and a Vampire (HD: 7**) is equal to a 9th level character.
 This will help players and DMs decide what monsters can join parties of various levels.